 The most effective way to combat the Golem effect is to apply the Pygmalion effect.
 This concept shares the same philosophy as the Golem effect that expectations possess the power to change reality.
 The difference, however, is that the Pygmalion effect states that expecting the best from others evokes the best results.

 For example, Mr Greg, a school teacher, expects his student Gina to do well in the exams.
-This expectation influences her behaviour in what is known as the Pygmalion effect.
+This expectation influences her behavior in what is known as the Pygmalion effect.

 The teacher may spend more time helping Gina understand a topic or may provide more in-depth feedback when Gina misunderstands a concept.